Janome Memory Craft 6500P / MC6500P Computerized Sewing Machine w/ FREE BONUS Package!

-Another really nice feature of the MC6500P is its independent bobbin winding.
+Another really nice feature of the Janome Memory Craft 6500P is its independent bobbin winding.
 I started the bobbin winding, then went about my work at the machine, quilting or sewing while the bobbin winder filled a bobbin.

 But for a sewing machine that will do a lot of machine quilting, I think Janome could have picked a better bobbin system.
 Like other Janomes, the MC6500P uses a drop-in rotary hook bobbin that produces nice stitches.
 But changing a drop-in bobbin isn’t very convenient when the sewing machine is installed in a frame and covered by a quilt.

-To make matters worse, Janome didn’t include a “bobbin empty” light or bell on the MC6500P.
-The bobbin compartment has a clear cover so you can peek in to see if the thread is getting low.
-But that’s no help if you’re machine quilting with a frame.
+Janome also didn’t include a “bobbin empty” light or bell on the MC6500P.
+However, the bobbin compartment has a clear cover so you can easily peek in to see if the thread is getting low.
+But that probably not going to be very help if you’re machine quilting with a frame.